celestino/components/README.md

 Brickoo components are designed with simplicity in mind.

 ###Requirements
-PHP 5.4 or any later version required.
+v5.x - PHP 5.4 or any later version required.
+v6.x - PHP 5.5 or any later version required.

 ###Installation